Meet the woman who’s ensuring diversity is more than just a corporate buzzword

 What diversity really means to me ...

-If you were to ask 10 people what diversity and inclusion means, you'd get 10 different answers.
+If you were to ask 10 people what diversity, equity and inclusion (DEI) means, you’d get 10 different answers.

-At Johnson & Johnson, we didn't have one aligned vision, mission or definition for diversity and inclusion (D&I).
+At Johnson & Johnson, we didn’t have one aligned vision, mission or definition for DEI.
 So we did an extensive scan of best practices at other companies, then we evaluated our internal processes to analyze every factor that was impacting our culture.

 We also connected with more than 7,000 of our employees around the globe to learn what they wanted from Johnson & Johnson.

-And what they told us is that D&I means you belong.
+And what they told us is that DEI means you belong.